-Labor force participation rate also brought headaches, as it slipped from 64.7% to 64.6% and hinted that the decline in unemployment rate is actually from workers in the labor force getting discouraged from finding jobs rather than getting them.
+The labor force participation rate also brought headaches, as it slipped from 64.7% to 64.6% and hinted that the decline in the unemployment rate is actually from workers in the labor force getting discouraged from finding jobs rather than getting them.
 The only bright spot was the monthly hours worked, which inched 0.6% higher for the month.

 February’s release puts the total of part-time workers up by 129,800 from a year ago, while full-time workers have declined by 40,100.
 Not a good sign for the RBA, which is already slightly worried about the quality of jobs provided in the economy.

 Not surprisingly, the Aussie lost pips across the board.
 The weak details started the intraday downtrend, while a weak trading day for commodities pushed it even lower by the end of the day.

 For the month of February, market geeks expect the unemployment rate to remain at 5.7% while the net jobs added are expected to increase from 13,500 to 16,300.

 How realistic are market expectations for the upcoming release?
 Let’s look at a few leading indicators for clues:

 According to ANZ, job advertisements fell by 0.7% in February after rising by 3.2% in January.
 This translates to an annualized rate of 6.9%, down from the previous month’s 7.1% rate.
 Trend growth has also eased to 0.4%, which is lower than the 8-month average of 0.6%.